everyday-as/gmodstore-java-sdk/docs/AddonVersionsApi.md

 <a name="addonsAddonIdVersionsVersionIdPut"></a>
 # **addonsAddonIdVersionsVersionIdPut**
-> InlineResponse2012 addonsAddonIdVersionsVersionIdPut(name, changelog, file, addonId, versionId, with)
+> InlineResponse2012 addonsAddonIdVersionsVersionIdPut(name, changelog, releaseType, addonId, versionId, with)

 Update a version of an addon